 - A number of education and research conferences are supported by STTI, including a yearly research congress that presents the latest nursing research from around the world and a biennial convention that offers nursing’s best practices in clinical, scientific, and leadership areas.

-- Online continuing education offers peer-reviewed, interactive learning activities which are presented in a variety of learning formats including case studies, evidence-based articles and module courses.
-These activities are web-linked to full-text articles and abstracts and are available for continuing education contact hours.
+- Online continuing nursing education offers peer-reviewed interactive learning activities that are presented in a variety of learning formats including case studies, evidence-based articles, and module courses.
+These activities are Web-linked to full-text articles and abstracts and are available for continuing nursing education contact hours.

-The Virginia Henderson Global Nursing e-Repository - an online digital service that collects, preserves, and disseminates digital materials in both abstract and full-text format.
+The Virginia Henderson Global Nursing e-Repository is an online digital service that collects, preserves, and disseminates digital materials in both abstract and full-text format.
 Submissions to this repository may be made by individual nurses and nursing students as well as nursing organizations.

-- STTI's career development programming provides resources for every stage in the career process, from selection of nursing as a profession to active retirement.
+- STTI's career development programming provides resources for every stage in the career process, from selecting nursing as a profession to active retirement.

 - Leadership programs include mentoring programs and global health care think tanks.

 - Alliances with other leading providers of nursing knowledge products and services round out STTI's offering and provide added value to its members.

-- Journal of Nursing Scholarship - a leading, peer-reviewed scholarly journal with a global circulation of 125,000, is published quarterly and is available in both print and full text, searchable online formats to members and subscribers.
+- Journal of Nursing Scholarship is a leading peer-reviewed scholarly publication with a global circulation of 125,000.
+It is published bimonthly and is available in both print and full text searchable online formats to members and subscribers.

-- Scholarly books on a wide range of topics in nursing and health care of interest to members and other nurses around the world.
+- Scholarly books cover a wide range of topics in nursing and health care that are of interest to members and other nurses around the world.

-- Reflections on Nursing Leadership - STTI's award-winning, online member magazine that communicates nurses' contributions and relevance to the health of people worldwide.
+- Reflections on Nursing Leadership is STTI's award-winning online member magazine that communicates nurses' contributions and relevance to the health of people worldwide.

-- WORLDviews on Evidence-Based Nursing™ - a bi-monthly periodical available in print and full text, searchable online formats to subscribers, is a leading global source of the best research and evidence available with applications to nursing practice, administration, education and policy.
+- Worldviews on Evidence-Based Nursing™ is a bimonthly periodical that is available in print and full text searchable online formats to subscribers.
+It is a leading global source of the best research and evidence available, with applications to nursing practice, administration, education, and policy.

-- Chapter Leader Emphasis - a biannual newsletter sent to more than 3,500 chapter leaders.
+- Chapter Leader Emphasis is a biannual newsletter that is sent to more than 4,000 chapter leaders.